10100010meow/TeamBlackSheepTauGCS/README.md

 ![Colibri Preview](http://i.imgur.com/ymF4UOS.jpg)
 ![Colibri2 Preview](http://i.imgur.com/N6ziuIN.jpg)
 ![Colibri3 Preview](http://i.imgur.com/CozeIwj.png)

- Colibri is a clone of Quanton which is a clone of Revo which is VERY touchy in the community.
- In jest even R_Lefebvre chimed in on the concept well before Colibri existed.
-See the Quanton post on DIYDrones - http://diydrones.com/profiles/blog/show?id=705844%3ABlogPost%3A1110560&commentId=705844%3AComment%3A1227209&xg_source=activity
- "Wow, clone of a clone.  $30.
-If somebody makes a clone of a clone of a clone, will it be $3? ;)"

  These files are provided out of courtesy to an acquantence that I met while reading about new hardware that would support TauLabs (and OpenPilot by proxy)
  I am doing this patch primarily as an exercise to help me continue my understanding of OpenPilot based software and hardware interactions